hackclub/hackclub/workshops/sprite_creator/README.md

       temparr.append(tempr)
       tempr = ""
 ```

-We are looking at the text file line by line, and the while loop is looking at each letter in the line.
-The "tempr" string will get the entire color until a comma is seen, which represents the end of the pixel color.
-If a comma is seen, then append "tempr" to the "temparr" array and set it back to an empty string.
+Under the `tempr` string, add a for loop, which loops through each letter in the `tempLine` string.
+It continues adding characters to the `tempr` string until it finds a comma.
+If it finds a comma, it appends the fully-formed `tempr` string to the `temparr` array, resets `tempr` to an empty string, and continues searching.
+Once this loop completes, `temparr` will contain a list of strings from the `sprites.txt` file.
+We'll find out what exactly this data will be in a minute.

 ```py
 while(True):
   //Previous code would be here.